ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

----
-title: "Esercitazione 11"
-subtitle: "Path tracing (continua)"
-author: "Maurizio Tomasi <maurizio.tomasi@unimi.it>" ...

-# Implementare il path tracer

-# Cosa abbiamo imparato

--   Oggi finalmente implementeremo il nostro *path tracer*, che conclude la discussione sull'equazione del rendering

--   Anche se mancano ancora due settimane alla fine del corso, possiamo già valutare cosa dovremmo aver imparato dal corso

--   Facciamolo con una domanda…

-# Quali bug vi aspettate oggi?
+# Implementing the Path Tracer

+# What have we learned

+-   Today we will finally implement our *path tracer*, which concludes the discussion on the rendering equation

+-   Even though there are still two weeks until the end of the course, we can already evaluate what we should have learned from the course

+-   Let's do it with a question…

+# What bugs do you expect today?

 ::: notes

--   L'immagine non può uscire upside-down: abbiamo già dei test a riguardo

--   L'intersezione raggio-sfera è sicuramente giusta
+-   The image cannot be upside-down: we already have tests for that

+-   The ray-sphere intersection is definitely correct

--   I colori R e B non possono essere invertiti
+-   The R and B colors cannot be inverted

 -   Etc.